chasedeanda/todomvc/examples/angularjs/readme.md

+# Phase 1: Webpack 2.0

+The first phase of the react migration is integrating a new build system using Webpack 2.0.
+In order to get this working there were a few changes that needed to be made:

+* Setup Webpack Config
+* Index files for controllers, directives & services
+* Remove script tags in index.html file

+### Original ReadMe below

 # AngularJS TodoMVC Example

 > HTML is great for declaring static documents, but it falters when we try to use it for declaring dynamic views in web-applications.
 AngularJS lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop.